 Many of the activities within Circle Time are designed to increase children’s concentration and their ability to listen to the teacher, and understand and interpret their classmates words.

 Listening to music, a story, and another child’s thoughts and feelings is a massively important social skill for kids.

 Circle Time offers an excellent, and usually calm setting for kids to express themselves while they have a captive audience.

 What activities are done in Circle Time

-Circle Time isn’t complete without suitable activities for the kids and there are even some specific Circle Time games available for children.
+Circle Time isn’t complete without suitable activities for the kids and there are even some specific Circle Time games (affiliate link) available for children.